DimitrieStoica/anotherstoic.github.io/README.md

 # aws-certification-study-notes
 AWS Certification Study Notes

+- the WebUI, CLI or SDK are all used to interract with the AWS API

 ## 1. VPC - Virtual Private Cloud ##
 - first logical foundation that allows you to create/deploy/configure services & instances
 - logical isolated network in the AWS cloud